docker/labs-ai-tools-for-devs/README.md

 Every function container will have a shared volume mounted into the container at `/thread`.
 The volume is intended to be ephemeral and will be deleted at the end of the run.
-However, the volume can be saved for inspection by passing the argument `--save-thread-volume`.
-The name of the shared volume can also be controlled using `--thread-id <name>` but will normally just be a guid.
+However, the volume can be saved for inspection by passing the argument `--thread-id`.

 ## Output json-rpc notifications